 The responsible entity's Board and eight team members are subject to the Wesfarmers Diversity Policy.
 To the extent that it can with a small team, the responsible entity is committed to working within the guiding principles and objectives set out in the Wesfarmers Diversity Policy.
 The responsible entity's commitment to diversity principles is reflected both in the Board's composition and in the workplace, where it is demonstrated daily by its support for flexible working arrangements for its team members both during the Covid-19 pandemic with fully supported work-from-home arrangements, and more generally as required, to allow team members to meet important family responsibilities.
 The responsible entity has been able to attract and retain a high calibre team.
-Gender representation is at, or close to, 50:50 for both Board and team members.
+The small management team plus part time Company Secretary is comprised 67 per cent male and 33 per cent female.
+There is equal gender representation on the Board.